 Get started making awesome Scratch sprites

 Now you know all the different ways to introduce custom sprites in your Scratch program!
-Our Scratch coding for kids classes are a great way to try out your sprites.
+Show off your animated Sprites and find some fun-to-use Sprites in our kids coding project library.
 Next, check out this Scratch tutorial for kids or build a geometry dash in Scratch.

 Written by Sophie Andrews, a Create & Learn instructor.
 Sophie Andrews is a student at Stanford University studying Math and Computational Sciences.
 She loves teaching and is a teaching assistant for Stanford's introductory computer science classes.
 Her work focuses on data science.
 Last year she built the online National Vote Trackers for The Cook Political Report, and she currently leads the Data Team at The Stanford Daily.
 She's also interned with the FCC and the National Renewable Energy Lab.